Happy Children Love Learning

 Collective Worship in a Church of England VC schools, reflects the Anglican tradition and is collective (open and invitational to all faiths and none) rather than corporate (as you would have in a church where the gathering of people is of one faith).

 All children and teaching staff take part in daily Collective Worship which is planned around the school's chosen values as well as the main celebrations in the Christian calendar.
 However there is always flexibility to consider and reflect on current issues.
-The values are introduced through key Bible stories.
 Through Collective Worship our children are beginning to understand the distinctive features of Anglican practice and the centrality of prayer in worship.
-Our daily Worship plays a very important part of school life and always starts our school day.
+Our daily Worship plays a very important part of school life.

 We begin each collective worship with a greeting and response 'The Lord is here' 'His spirit is with us' and light candles.
 We close our worship with 'Go in peace to love and serve the Lord' 'In he name of Christ.
 Amen.'